Words by Ana Sancho

-I believe the residency is already impacting upon my practise and expanding how I work.
-The artists selected for alt.barbican all have such exciting and diverse practises, ranging from wearable tech, sonic art, hybrid CGI/film, to social media and internet art.
+I believe the residency is already impacting my practice and expanding how I work.
+The artists selected for alt.barbican all have such exciting and diverse practices, ranging from wearable tech, sonic art, and hybrid CGI/film to social media and internet art.
 It has been really inspiring discussing and viewing their work.
-This in combination with the eclectic selection of talks and lectures we have received, has really been expanding how I might work and approach my practise in future.
+This, in combination with the eclectic selection of talks and lectures we have received, has really been expanding how I might work and approach my practice in future.

 What’s your chief enemy of creativity?